sschueller/sschueller.github.io/content/posts/wiring-a-home-with-fiber/index.md

 ### SFP switches

-Generaly SFP+ Switches are not cheap and quite loud but thanks to Mikrotik there is a fanless switch with 4 ports which is more than enogh for me.
+Generally SFP+ Switches are not cheap and quite loud but thanks to Mikrotik there is a fan-less switch with 4 ports which is more than enough for me.
 I am using one of these per floor which covers my needs.
 It also has one RJ45 copper gigabit port so I can split of into another switch for devices that don't need 10gbit (Printers..).

 ![Mikrotik CRS305](/images/mikrotik-crs305-1g-4s-in-gigabit-switch.png)